 How To Replace Missing Teeth With Dental Implants!

 A great way to replace broken, chipped, or decayed teeth is through dental implant technology.
 An implant option looks, functions, and operates like a regular tooth and is a permanent procedure that has long-lasting results in improving your overall dental health.
 The benefits of this treatment are not just cosmetic or functional in nature, implants also help preserve the bone and health of all the surrounding teeth.
 In Rochester Hills, MI, implant dentistry is performed by Dr. David M. Juliani, DDS, with optimum results.

 Whatever the cause of a missing tooth, losing them can be scary and frustrating for a patient.
 It can affect your smile, confidence, and can also cause pain inside your mouth.
 There are several reasons why you may need a tooth replacement option:

-if you want a natural looking, safe and long lasting result, then this procedure will suit you well.
-An implanted tooth is a much like your original natural tooth- right down to the root connection.
+If you want a natural-looking, safe, and long-lasting result, then this procedure will suit you well.
+An implanted tooth is much like your original natural tooth- right down to the root connection.
 Implants will feel and look like the tooth you once had and it will naturally adjust to the gum tissue in your mouth, allowing the prosthetic tooth to blend in and match your regular teeth.

 The Benefits of Tooth Replacement